Vasoactive intestinal polypeptide

 - It stimulates bile flow

-- It blocks gastrin and gastric acid release
+- It blocks and release

 A blood test can be done to find out how much VIP you have in your blood.